nzkarit/tuskcon-2018-vm/running.md

 * User: `tuskcon`
 * Password: `tuskcon`

+# Before we start
+Ensure that have a copy of the latest code and Git Pull everything
+1. `cd ADSB-Out`
+1. `git pull`
+1. `cd ../tuskcon-2018-vm`
+1. `git pull`

 # dump1090
-dump1090 is a tool for the RTLSDR which will take ADS-B signals
+dump1090 is a tool for the RTLSDR which will take ADS-B signals.
+You will need a RTLSDR to run this tool.

 ## Run dump1090 actual planes
 1. `cd dump1090`